-I don’t believe what you stand for greed.
+I don’t believe what you stand for my dear.
 Even though you are the financial market’s ‘Almighty’ you will never have my support ever again.
 I’d rather put my two cents on that leather-tramp, many seemed so eager to celebrate today instead of you.
-Which is peculiar, since I know you are real, and I have no freaking idea if that hippie ever even existed.
+Which is peculiar, since I know that you are real, and I have no freaking idea if that hippie ever even existed.
 You are the creator of money.
 You are the bearer of bad news.
 The inventor of poverty, dreaded by many.
 You succeed in manipulating the masses effortlessly.
 As my friends, family and I descend into recession I can’t help but notice how you were the ‘master of puppets’ all along.
 Dealing the cards.
 Appointing those in power, offering them the necessary means to suppress the masses, regardless of their ideology.
-You knew they were addicted to you; they would serve you until the day they’d die.
+You knew they were addicted to you and that they’ll serve you until the day they die.

-Even now, when history teaches us that all ideologies have failed, you still succeed in having powerful men and women propagate that the world in which they live is the best there is.
-Regardless of its shortcomings they keep broadcasting the same set of ideas.
+Even now, when history teaches us that all ideologies have failed, you succeed in having powerful men and women propagate that the world in which they live is the best there is.
+Regardless of the shortcomings they keep broadcasting the same set of ideas.
 Thus, creating a map in the heads of many beings and devising a fierce separation among all humans on this planet.
-Many arguments will be launched in order to sell a particular strain of propaganda.
-Hence, many questions will arise.
 Is socialism better than capitalism?
 Is the free market better than the proletarian state?
 Is democracy better than fascism?
 Is communism better than a military dictatorship?
 Is feudal bondage better than slavery?
-Is the city better than the country?
-All the discussion will be equally absurd since all of them tend to justify repression at the altar of a supposed obligatory hierarchy.
+All possible discussions will be equally absurd since all of them justify sacrificing 99% of the world’s population at the altar of an all-powerful elite.

-An inhabitant of a beautiful world full of people, waiting to be offended by something.
+Space Utopian (An inhabitant of a beautiful world full of people, waiting to be offended by something.)